nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Leena - 1 - TurnRed Serge
 - Serge - 2 / 3 / 2 (if Fargo has not attacked yet) or 2 / 2 / 3
 - Glenn - 2 / 2 / 3
+- If everything hits:
+  - Serge - 2 / 2 / 2 - X-Strike
+- With misses:
   - Serge - 2 / 2 / 3
-- Serge - 2 / 2 / 2 - X-Strike
-- **If there are misses** Glenn - Do 2's according to the amount of misses - X-Strike
+  - Glenn - Do 2's according to the amount of misses - X-Strike
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**